pymedphys/pymedphys/docs/background/autocontouring.rst

 Project aim
 -----------

+Accurate contouring is a critical aspect of safe and effective treatment delivery in radiotherapy (RT).
+Current limitations in clinical practice include large intra and inter-observer variances (IOV), as well time delays in both contour generation and correction.
+This study designed and evaluated a 2D U-Net architecture with two primary aims:

+1) Automate a time consuming aspect of canine radiotherapy.
+Specifically, vacuum bag segmentation has been reported to take approximately 30 minutes to contour manually.

+2) Evaluate the ability of a 2D U-Net model to achieve expert level performance as defined by Nikolov et al.'s surface dice similarity coefficient [1]_ with respect to IOV.

-The aim of this project is to have an automated machine record based delivery check between the treatment planning system, the information system, and the Linac for every patient and fraction. intent to act as a template for future work extending to other organs.
+The intent for this research is to act as a template for future work extending to other organs.

 Video Demonstrating Usage
 -------------------------

-Best viewed at 720p resolution.
+Best viewed at 720p+ resolution.

 .. raw:: html